 Placing your feet on a higher surface is the next step to building up to a headstand.
 This pose is a progression of the previous one since your feet are higher than the floor.
 It will also help you become more confident with going upside down.

 - Kneel in front of the wall and set your blocks up horizontally next to each other, just behind your knees.

 - Clasp your hands with your third knuckles close to or touching the wall and your forearms in the triangular shape on the ground.

 - Place the top of your head on the ground and the back of your head against your hands.

 - Push down into your forearms, tuck your toes and lift your knees into the pose.

 - Walk as far forward as you can with your hips high and your spine long and step onto your blocks.

 - Feel how more weight shifts into your forearms and head, and you lift higher into your inversion.

 - Build up your time here, and when you are ready to come out, step off of the blocks, lower your knees to the floor and rest.

 Instead of blocks, you can also use a sturdy step stool, chair, bed, etc. to progress.
-You can lift one leg to gradually move toward your whole body being upside down and accurately assess where you are in space every “step” of the way.
+You can lift one leg, then the other, or both to get the feeling of headstand with the support and safety net of the wall.